-Following the change in control, Employee terminated employment with Corporation B on Date 4.
+Following the change in control, Employee's employment with Corporation B was terminated on Date 4.
 The termination constituted an involuntary termination under the Stock Option Agreement and Employee's Options were accelerated and became exercisable on Date 4.

 The "disqualified individual determination period" is from Date 1 to Date 3.
-During the disqualified individual determination period, Employee's ownership interest in Corporation A, other than the Options described above, consisted of the right to purchase shares under the Corporation A employee stock purchase plan.
+During the disqualified individual determination period, Employee's ownership interest in Corporation A, other than the Options described above, consisted of shares purchased and held for a short time in Year Z.